voicetube/backend-interview-question/README.md

 ### Setup

 1. [Create](https://github.com/voicetube/backend-interview-question/generate) new repository with this [template](https://github.com/voicetube/backend-interview-question/generate).
-(Please `DO NOT` use any words related to `Voicetube`)
+(Please `DO NOT` use any words related to `VoiceTube`)
 2. Run `docker-compose up -d --build`
 3. Run `docker-compose exec app php artisan migrate`
 4. Uncomment the lines in `routes/api.php` and create your class by the route list